 I absolutely love travelling to different cities in the UK.
 I know it doesn’t sound as glamorous as heading overseas, but the truth is that there are some amazing things to see a little closer to home, so I think it’s fun to be a tourist in your own country from time to time and explore a part of the UK that’s new to you.

 One of my top recommendations is Newcastle – a city that’s packed with historical buildings, amazing galleries and astonishing public art.
-Below, you can read all about the five ultimate things to do here, while you’ll find this website is a great place to search for hotels.
+And it’s just a stone’s throw from the beach, where you can find so many things to do in Whitley Bay just 45 minutes east!

 And just as a quick confession before we begin, a couple of these are actually located just outside Newcastle – but I promise they’re all quick and easy to reach, and well worth the trip!

 1) Castle Keep

 We’ll start off in central Newcastle at the wonderful Castle Keep.
 Now, this is a particularly special place (not to mention an apt attraction to begin with) because it stands on the site of an old Norman motte and bailey castle, which is where the city got its name from.
 So, already it’s easy to see why it’s such a must-visit!

 Aside from its ties to the city’s name, the fortification is known as one of the very finest examples of a Norman keep still standing in Britain today, and is a Grade I listed building.
 As a quick tip, you can also climb right to the top and I thoroughly recommend doing so – you get absolutely brilliant views of the city.
 Photography fanatics: you can see the city’s seven bridges from here, so it’s got some great photo opportunities.

 2) Grainger Town